Floodplain Mapping Update: Clark Fork River, Bitterroot River, Rock Creek

 • Orchard Homes

-After the maps are adopted, Missoula County also will require any new construction in the floodplain to apply for a floodplain permit and meet certain requirements.
+After the maps are finalized by the Federal Emergency Management Agency, Missoula County will be required to regulate any new development in the floodplain.
 Examples of these requirements include elevating the structure, using flood-resistant building materials and installing flood vents.
 While Missoula County recommends property owners in the floodplain take mitigation measures to protect their property, they will not be required to unless they plan to alter, substantially improve or replace a structure.

 • Update on Preliminary Floodplain Maps